Are sheep slaughtered to make sheepskins?

-Most sheepskins are from animals that have been slaughtered for meat.
-Less than 1 in 200 sheepskins are tanned (0.045%), the rest are disposed of as hazardous meat-industry waste.
+Dartmoor sheepskins come from animals that have been slaughtered for meat.
+Sheepskins are a byproduct of the meat industry.
+Fewer than 1 in 200 sheepskins are tanned (0.045%), the rest are treated as hazardous waste.

-We eat well over 5 million sheep each year in the UK, yet we tan just 60,000 sheepskins.
-Instead of using this high quality biodegradable resource, we replace it with man made fibers, derived from oil.
+We eat well over 15 million sheep each year in the UK, but we tan only 60,000 sheepskins.
+Instead of using this resource, we destroy it.

-Every second of every day a lorry load of plastic clothes is burned, or added to landfill.
+Every second of every day a lorry load of plastic fabrics are burned, or added to landfill.
 Every year, millions of sheepskins do the same.
-A sheepskin will last for many years, even if given the most basic care.
-At the end of its long and useful life, a sheepskin has the good grace to rot into the earth.
+A sheepskin will last for many years, even if given the most basic level of care.
+And at the end of its long and useful life, a sheepskin has the good grace to rot into the earth.
 It returns.

 Friends of the Earth commissioned a study which found microfibers even in our own selves.
 From the report: